Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 • antibacterial drugs (in rare cases);

-• homeopathy (some doctors consider homeopathy to be ineffective);
+• homeopathy (some doctors consider homeopathy ineffective);

 • analgesics;